lubgr/tsym/README.md

 std::cout << c.expand() << std::endl; /* 1/5 + a */
 ```
-Finally, a Matrix and a Vector class (simple wrappers around memory management) are provided with
+Matrix and a Vector class (simple wrappers around memory management) are provided with standard
-standard operations like addition, multiplication and the like.
+operators for addition, subtraction multiplication and the like.
 Linear systems of equations can be
 solved by the global function `solve`.
 ```c++
 tsym::Matrix M(2, 2); /* All entries are default by default. */